 Basic Bladesmithing

 This 16 hour hands on session will introduce the student to the basic techniques required in the forging of blades.
 Each student will create a number of rough forged blades, both single and double edged types.
 Initial practice work will be done with mild steel, followed by using a high carbon steel.
 The process of simple polishing and the basics of heat treating will be discussed and demonstrated.
+This program focuses on the *forging* of blades however.

-It is suggested that students already have a basic level of experience at the forge.
-(If uncertain, please ask for details.)
-Session limited to four students, with each provided with their own work station.
 Your instructor is professional blacksmith Darrell Markewitz of the Wareham Forge.
 Please look over Darrell's past work with Bladesmithing and Historic Reproductions.

 Each student will start Saturday by working up mild steel flat bar into a number of blade blanks.
 The stress is on smaller blades which can be more quickly competed (allowing more finished blanks to be created).
 Both single and double edged types will be undertaken, using a number of possible tang methods.
 A general consideration of not only materials for cutting edges, but an overview of historic and modern blades will be made.